Membership in international institutions and organizations

 The Conference of European Constitutional Courts was set up in 1972 by the constitutional courts of Germany, Austria, Italy and the former Socialist Federal Republic of Yugoslavia.
 Many other courts joined the Conference, particularly in the last decade.

 The chairmanship of the Conference of European Constitutional Courts, rotating every three years, can only be held by a court that is a full member of the Conference.
-In the period from 2017 to 2020 the Conference is chaired by the Constitutional Court of the Czech Republic.
+In the period from 2024 to 2027 the Conference is chaired by the Constitutional Court of the Republic of Albania.

 The Constitutional Court of the Republic of Croatia has been a full member of the Conference since 1993.